srikash/dichotomise/README.md

    [Example Incident 2](#incident-2-interleaved-dwi-duplication) shows why a plausible filename sequence cannot serve as an audit.

-### Two incidents found by inspecting scanner exports
+### Two example incidents (from amongst several)

 We noticed inconsistencies in scanner exports and inspected the DICOM metadata manually.
 Both incidents below were present before anyone copied, moved or processed the files.
 They are examples of the intermittent, inconsistent errors we have encountered, not an exhaustive list.
+Happens with product sequences and C2Ps alike.

 #### Incident 1: DICOM placed in the wrong series